 Given the greater challenge in the design of outcome measures for trials in a premanifest population (Tabrizi et al 2011), we aim to analyse data longitudinally.
-At each visit, participants will undergo clinical, motor, cognitive, neuropsychiatric, structural and functional MRI, TMS, MRS, and oculomotor assessment as well as donating blood samples and buccal cheek swab (See Error!
-Reference source not found.).
+At each visit, participants will undergo clinical, motor, cognitive, neuropsychiatric, structural and functional MRI, TMS, MRS, and oculomotor assessment (the latter to visit 6 only), as well as donating blood samples and buccal cheek swab (Table 1).
 Each visit will last approximately 7 hours.

+4.11.
 Quality control and quality assurance

 Stringent local and central QC/QA measures will be in place.
-All personnel will be trained and assessed for inter-rater reliability before beginning participant assessments and on an ongoing basis with annual retests.
+All personnel are trained and assessed for interrater reliability before beginning participant assessments and on an ongoing basis with annual retests.
 Imaging QC will ultimately be centralised under the control of an imaging CRO contracted by CHDI for the purpose of site specification and QC/QA.
 All measures will be automated or computer-administered to the maximum possible extent and careful oversight of UHDRS administration will be provided by each clinical site PI.

-4.11.
+4.12.
 Data storage and security